-Morningstar's Quantitative ratings are intended to be predictive of future return distributions, and extensive performance studies (beyond those described in this document) have affirmed that they are, in fact, performing as intended.
-For additional details on these performance studies, please feel free to contact us.
+Morningstar Quantitative Equity Ratings are intended to predict future return distributions, and rigorous performance evaluations (beyond those provided in this paper) have verified that they are performing adequately.
+For additional details on these performance studies, feel free to contact us.

-We expect that, over time, we will develop enhancements to our Quantitative models to improve their performance.
+We expect that, over time, we will develop enhancements to our quantitative models to improve their performance.
 We will document methodological changes in this document as they are made.